Complex behavior from intrinsic motivation to occupy action-state path space: Abstract

 \section{Abstract}

-Intrinsic motivation generates behaviors that do not necessarily lead to immediate reward, but help exploration and learning.
-Here we show that agents having the sole goal of maximizing occupancy of future actions and states, that is, moving and exploring on the long term, are capable of complex behavior without any reference to external rewards.
+Most theories of behavior posit that agents tend to maximize some form of reward or utility.
+However, animals very often move with curiosity and seem to be motivated in a reward-free manner.
+Here we abandon the idea of reward maximization, and propose that the goal of behavior is maximizing occupancy of future paths of actions and states.
+According to this maximum occupancy principle, rewards are the means to occupy path space, not the goal per se; goal-directedness simply emerges as rational ways of searching for resources so that movement, understood amply, never ends.
 We find that action-state path entropy is the only measure consistent with additivity and other intuitive properties of expected future action-state path occupancy.
-We provide analytical expressions that relate the optimal policy with the optimal state-value function, from where we prove uniqueness of the solution of the associated Bellman equation and convergence of our algorithm to the optimal state-value function.
-Using discrete and continuous state tasks, we show that `dancing', hide-and-seek and a basic form of altruistic behavior naturally result from entropy seeking without external rewards.
-Intrinsically motivated agents can objectively determine what states constitute rewards, exploiting them to ultimately maximize action-state path entropy.
+We provide analytical expressions that relate the optimal policy and state-value function, and prove convergence of our value iteration algorithm.
+Using discrete and continuous state tasks, including a high--dimensional controller, we show that complex behaviors such as `dancing', hide-and-seek and a basic form of altruistic behavior naturally result from the intrinsic motivation to occupy path space.
+All in all, we present a theory of behavior that generates both variability and goal-directedness in the absence of reward maximization.